JannikIrmai/interactive-fcn-crf/README.md

 The full FCN-CRF inference pipeline is implemented in ``vertebrae_labeling/main.py``.
 To run the inference a pretrained model and the parameters of the spine prior model need to be loaded.
-A pretrained model and the spine prior model for the CSI data can be downloaded from here: TODO!
+A pretrained model and the spine prior model for the CSI data can be found in ``vertebrae_labeling/models``.

 # References